NDoering99/mdpath/docs/mdpath_classes/mdpath.rst

-MDPath --- MD signal transduction calculation and visualization --- :mod:`mdpath.mdapth`
+MDPath --- MD signal transduction calculation and visualization --- :mod:`mdapth.mdpath`
 ====================================================================

 MDPath is a Python package for calculating signal transduction paths in molecular dynamics (MD) simulations.